infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 ![Screenshot](./images/Kmeans-Cluster-ElbowChart.png)

+Number of optimum clusters are found to be 5

 ## RESULTS
 The results of a KMeans clustering are visualised across first 3 PCA components which captures around 90% varience.